65 Worked Examples: Anatomy, Regulations & Structures

 7. Stringers.
 C. The stringers increase the wing bending stiffness to help distribute the loads and prevent skin buckling.

 8. Flap.
-G. The flaps are high-lift devices and allow the aircraft to fly at lower airspeeds for takeoff and landing.
+G. The flaps are high-lift devices that allow the aircraft to fly at lower airspeeds for takeoff and landing.

 9. Flap rib.
 H. The flap rib helps define the flap’s shape and carries torsional loads.